 How to apply

-Are you thinking about completing your degree abroad?
-Have you considered studying in a centrally located European country, with a rich history, beautiful architecture and nature, low cost of living and a long tradition of quality education?
+Imagine studying in a centrally located European country, with a rich history, beautiful architecture and nature, affordable living costs and a long tradition of quality education...
 Czechia offers all of this!
 Although Czech is the main language of tuition at universities, over 1,000 study programmes in English are offered at all degree levels and across all fields.

 Step-by-step guide on applying to universities in czechia